The NIS2 Directive: Are you ready to raise the bar on cyber resilience?

 Complying with the NIS2 Directive, therefore, requires organisations to ensure they have good visibility over cybersecurity performance, with effective controls and monitoring to deliver the assurance needed by senior leaders.

-From a governance perspective, NIS2 also requires that the members of management bodies of essential and important entities are trained in cybersecurity so they can identify and prioritise cybersecurity risks and are sufficiently experienced in that area to discharge their risk management duty effectively.
+From a governance perspective, this regulation also requires that the members of management bodies of essential and important entities are have NIS2 training so they can identify and prioritise cybersecurity risks and are sufficiently experienced in that area to discharge their risk management duty effectively.

 Beyond the immediate organisation, enhanced levels of third-party risk management will be essential to identify and manage cybersecurity risk among key companies in the supply chain and ensure that the supply chain has implemented appropriate and proportionate technical, operational and organisational measures to manage the risks posed to the security of their network and information systems.